Notice of Privacy Practices

 - To keep your medical information confidential,

-- To make available to you this Notice of our legal duties and privacy practices with respect to your medical information; and
+- To make available to you this Notice of our legal duties and privacy practices with respect to your medical

 - To follow the terms of the Notice that is currently in effect.